Zach Cooks: Professional career

 Following his collegiate career, he signed his first contract as a professional basketball player with UBSC Graz of the Austrian Basketball Superliga in September 2022.
 In the 2022-23 regular season, he emerged as the league's leading scorer (23.2 points per game).

 On August 2, 2024, he signed with Science City Jena of the German ProA.

 On June 3, 2025, he signed with Telekom Baskets Bonn of the Basketball Bundesliga.
+He parted ways with the team on Juene 20, 2026.